T-cakes/PANDSproject/README.md

 This plot was created using seaborn, and I mostly wanted to make it to be a more compact set of graphs in one image that allowed overview all possible data set pairings with ease.

+The one issue with these pair plots is that they have repeating graph's that are just inverted in some fashion.

 ```python
 pp = sb.pairplot(data, hue = 'Name', diag_kind="hist")
 pp.savefig("pairplot.png")